 An investment strategy is key in limiting your financial risk.
 It's recommended that you spread your wealth out across a variety of investments, something known as portfolio diversification.
 If you're already an investor, you know that market conditions change over time and some investments in your portfolio will outperform others.

-A moderate investor might invest a significant percentage of his or her portfolio in stock or stock funds and the balance in bonds, bond funds or other fixed income investments.
+- Moderate investors – These investors might place a significant percentage of their portfolio in stock or stock funds and the rest in bonds, bond funds or other fixed income investments.
 The percentage assigned to the equity asset class could be divided among different segments of the equity market, ranging from large companies to small companies or domestic to international.

 You should note that funds that invest internationally involve risks not associated with investing solely in the U.S., such as currency fluctuation, political risk, differences in accounting and the limited availability of information.
 Small company funds involve increased risk and volatility.
 Bond funds are subject to the same interest rate, inflation and credit risks that are associated with the underlying bonds owned by the fund.